pfansi/password-generator/README.md

 - breaked down the app functionality using pseu code language.

-- created and index.html, a css file, a javascript file and an imge folder
+- created and index.html, a css file, a javascript file and an image folder.

+* commented the code in index and css file .

 ## Screenshots